 [IFRS 17.B101(b)] The entity expects to pay the policyholder an amount equal to a substantial share of the fair value returns on the underlying items.

-The smaller the part of the investment returns that are passed on to the policyholder, the less likely that the investment related-services are substantial.
-The is an area of judgement and requires consideration of specific facts and circumstances.
+The insurer must assess the product's fee structure.
+The smaller the portion of investment returns passed on to the policyholder, the less likely the investment-related services are substantial.
+This requires judgment based on specific circumstances.

 [IFRS 17.B101(c)] The entity expects a substantial proportion of any change in the amounts to be paid to the policyholder to vary with the change in fair value of the underlying items.